ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 **Note: the content on this page is not final, and will be updated before the tutorial day.**

-## CHAPTER 0: Preparing your environment
+## PART 0: Preparing your environment

 ### Pre-requisites